-A business cycle chronology was constructed not only for the United States, but also for Great Britain, France, and Germany, Still other countries, such as Canada, Japan, and Italy, have constructed business cycle chronologies along similar lines.
+A business cycle chronology was constructed not only for the United States, but also for Great Britain, France, and Germany.
+Still other countries, such as Canada, Japan, and Italy, have constructed business cycle chronologies along similar lines.
 Much is to be said for developing a price chronology in a similar manner.
 Whether it is the level of prices or their rate of change that is selected as the ultimate variable, attention should be focused upon swings that are of substantial size, last more than just a few months, and are widely diffused throughout the price system.
 A single general price index is most convenient for this purpose.
 Although the idea of an index of the general price level is an ancient one, today no single widely accepted measure exists.
-The three leading candidates would be the consumer price index, the wholesale price index, and the implicit price deflator for gross national product.
+The three leading candidates would be the Consumer Price Index, the Wholesale Price Index, and the Implicit Price Deflator for Gross National Product.
 Each of these has its merits and deficiencies for the purpose.

-The deflator is quarterly and the other two indexes are monthly; other things equal, a monthly chronology is to be preferred.
-The deflator has the largest economic coverage, but that also means that it includes some dubious elements, notably "prices" in the government sector that-lacking good information on the price of government purchases-are really wage rates.
-For this reason, many consider the private GNP deflator a better price index.
+The deflator is quarterly, and the other two indexes are monthly; other things equal, a monthly chronology is to be preferred.
+The deflator has the largest economic coverage, but that also means it includes some dubious elements, notably "prices" in the government sector which-lacking good information on the price of government purchases-are really wage rates.
+For this reason, many consider the Private GNP Deflator a better price index.
 The deflator is affected not only by changing prices but also by changes in the composition of output, whereas the other two indexes use fixed weights and hence reflect price changes alone.

-The wholesale price index, of course, does not cover one part of the price system (namely, services), has some gaps in its industrial coverage, and depends in part upon list prices rather than actual transaction prices.
-The consumer price index is the closest approximation of the three to an actual transaction price index, but is limited to prices paid by urban wage earner and clerical worker families.
+The Wholesale Price Index, of course, does not cover one part of the price system, namely, services.
+Also, it has some gaps in its industrial coverage and depends in part upon list prices rather than actual transaction prices.
+The Consumer Price Index is the closest approximation of the three to an actual transaction price index, but is limited to prices paid by urban wage earner and clerical worker families.
 Unlike the other two, it includes prices for existing goods, such as houses and used cars, as well as for currently produced goods and services.

 These considerations do not point to a clear-cut conclusion, except to suggest a real need for a monthly general price index.
-Lacking this, I have based the chronology in this chapter upon the rate of change in the consumer price index, using the GNP deflator and the wholesale price index and some of their principal components (e.g., the private deflator and the WPI for industrial commodities) to provide supplementary evidence.
+Lacking this, I have based the chronology in this paper upon the rate of change in the Consumer Price Index, using the GNP Deflator and the Wholesale Price Index, and some of their principal components (e.g., the Private Deflator and the WPI for industrial commodities) to provide supplementary evidence.
 The CPI has risen almost continuously since 1954, but there have been sizable fluctuations in its rate of increase, and the chronology identifies these fluctuations.
 The rate of inflation is, of course, a matter of major concern.
 The chronology shows when this rate, as measured by the CPI, reached high points and low points since 1947.